Trace Chemotherapy Waste

 Chemotherapy Waste Disposal

-We can assist in helping you to follow your local, state and federal regulations when it comes to the disposal of each type of waste.
+We can help you follow your local, state, and federal regulations regarding the disposal of each type of waste.
 For example, in Wisconsin, this guide from the WI DNR explains how to manage trace chemotherapy waste.

 Trace Chemotherapy